Guide to personal budgets for disabled children and young people

 - add to the technology available to your child to support how they learn

-You can’t use a personal budget to fund a school or college place.
+You can’t use a personal education budget to fund a school or college place.